The CHARM effect

 Make a real impact

-To reach these objectives, the CHARM team has planned to be deployed within each department of the University of Montpellier.
-In concrete terms, staff will soon be recruited within the framework of CHARM so that most departments will have an agent to work jointly on the CHARM and UM projects.
-We hope that CHARM will no longer be a separate project, but will become a major structuring project aligned with the University's other projects by strengthening their international dimension, and that it will become part of normal operations," explains Gilles Subra.
-Given the diversity of objectives, we need to have agents in the Communications Department, the DIPA, the DFE, the DRED, the DSIN..."
+To achieve these objectives, the CHARM team plans to deploy staff within each department of the University of Montpellier.
+Specifically, personnel will soon be recruited as part of CHARM so that most departments will have an agent to work jointly on CHARM and UM projects. " We want CHARM to no longer be a separate project but to become a major structuring project aligned with the University's other projects, strengthening their international dimension and becoming part of normal operations," explains Gilles Subra.
+Given the diversity of objectives, we need to have agents in the communications department, the DIPA, the DFE, the DRED, the DSIN, etc."

 A strong identity